Martins3/Martins3.github.io/hack/cgroup.md

 ```
 - [x] how does /proc/cgroups work ?
   - [ ] **so different subsystems can link to a different cgroup_root ?**
-    - [ ] If cgroup is hierarchical, why there are multiple root ?
+    - [x] If cgroup is hierarchical, why there are multiple root ?
+      - this v1
+- [ ] `root->hierarchy_id` is used only for root, and only for print, kind of wired

 - **proc_cgroup_show()**